CouncilofLorien/counciloflorien.github.io/docs/cards/all.md

 > > _**Unique.**_ _Troll._ One strike.
 May also be played following an Orc or Troll attack in a Shadow-land \[![](/assets/images/shadow-land.svg)] or Shadow-hold \[![](/assets/images/shadow-hold.svg)].
 > >
 > > {: .fs-3 }
 > > _“There they had been mastered for the sack of the City and the rape of Gondor, waiting on the call of their captain.
-He now was destroyed; but Gothmog the lietenant of Morgul had flung them into the fray.."_ ***---&#65279;LotRV***
+He now was destroyed; but Gothmog the lietenant of Morgul had flung them into the fray..."_ ***---&#65279;LotRV***
 >
 > {: .hazard-name .p-1 .pr-2 }
 > > <div class="card-shield">【 14/9 】</div>